-Lupercalia was an ancient pre-Roman festival observed February 12th through the 15th with the purpose of ridding the city of evil spirits and fertilizing the land.
-Lupercalia was also celebrated to honor Lupa, a legendary she-wolf believed to have suckled the infant orphans Romulus and Remus, the founders of Rome.
-This led to many referring to Lupercalia as “The Wolf Festival.”
+Lupercalia was an ancient pre-Roman festival observed between February 12th and the 15th to rid the city of evil spirits and fertilize the land.
+Lupercalia was also a celebration to honor Lupa, a legendary she-wolf believed to have suckled the infant orphans Romulus and Remus, the founders of Rome.
+This has led many to refer to Lupercalia as “The Wolf Festival.”

 So what took place during Lupercalia?
-I’m glad you asked because as it turns out, a whole lot of sex and violence.
-Each festival began with the ritualistic sacrificing of a goat and a dog, which were thought to be the most fertile of animals.
-After the feast, the hides of these animals were made into thongs and women would run around bare-assed while a priest whipped them with dead animal skins.
-Besides being the life of the party, these women were thought to become more fertile as a result of their lashings.
-It seemed birth rates weren’t climbing fast enough because over the years the festival evolved into wild sex parties.
-I guess someone realized the fastest way to make babies is to have sex with a girl rather than whip her.
-With that in mind, how about we get to our first set of films:
+I’m glad you asked because, as it turns out, a whole lot of sex and violence.
+Festivals began with the ceremonial sacrificing of a goat and a dog, which were, at the time, thought to be the most fertile of animals.
+After the feast, the hides of these creatures were made into thongs.
+Women would run around bare-assed naked while a priest whipped them with dead animal skins.
+Besides being the life of the party, these women were considered more fertile as a result of their lashings.
+It seemed birth rates weren’t climbing fast enough, though, because the festival eventually evolved into wild sex parties.
+I suspect someone eventually realized the fastest way to make babies is to have sex with girls rather than whip them.
+With that in mind, how about getting to our first set of films.